nathanielshak/advancedprogramming/Lesson10/README.md

 * Gain more practice writing recursive functions.
 * Understand backtracking and state-passing in recursive algorithms.

 All of the exercises in this lesson are in exercises.py.
-Make a copy of that file, open up the copy and let's get started!
+Open it up and let's get started!

 ## 1. Find a file

-You're probably already familiar with files and folders (directories).
+You're already familiar with files and folders (directories).
 For this question, write a function that checks if a file with a given name exists in a given directory or any directory that it contains.
 There are some example files and directories in this directory; you can use these to test.
 For example:

     file_exists('README.md') -> True
     file_exists('you_found_it.txt') -> True